5 Reasons why Sleep is important

 Those were the five points that we talked about today.
 We talked about brain and productivity, your mood and your psyche, your cells and hormones, your body in general, and about pain and pain perception and how you can influence that.

 I hope this helped.
-Leave a comment and if you ever have a question then just send me an email and I will get back to you.
 I wish you a wonderful night, so that you'll have a beautiful day tomorrow.